ryukau/VSTPlugins/docs/manual/SyncSawSynth/SyncSawSynth_en.md

 :   Modulation from MIDI note number to feedback.
 Range is -1.0 to 1.0.

 ## Change Log
+- 0.1.17
+  - Fixed a bug that insufficient reset of the sustain interpolation filter in amplitude envelope was causing pop noise.
+- 0.1.16
+  - Fixed to reset properly.
+  - Fixed `bypass` parameter behavior.
+This fixes playing all the notes at the moment of unmute, even if host sends note to plugin while muting.
+This bug was only happening on the hosts which respect VST 3 `bypass` parameter.
 - 0.1.15
   - Implemented process context requirements.
 - 0.1.14